c4pt000/Aqua-Term/README.md

-* added MouseAntiLock.java a simple program that disables the screensaver from starting by randomly repositioning the mouse pointer in different locations randomly based on available sources (creates a tray icon of the Redhat logo)
+* added MouseAntiLock.java (based on pre-existing sources, creates a tray icon of the Redhat logo) a simple program that disables the screensaver from starting by randomly repositioning the mouse pointer in different locations randomly

 ```
 javac MouseAntiLock.java